ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 # Step 6 - Analytics

 1. Return to the API Manager screen.
-2. Click on the Manage Catalogs tile, and click on the **Integration** catalog tile.
+2. Click on the Manage Catalogs tile and click on the **Integration** catalog tile.
 3. Click on the Analytics navigation menu.

 ![Analytic screen](./images/manager-analytics.png)